- Access the Cochrane Handbook for Systematic Reviews of Interventions

 To cite the full Handbook online, please use:

 Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors).
 Cochrane Handbook for Systematic Reviews of Interventions version 6.3 (updated February 2022).
 Cochrane, 2022.
 Available from www.training.cochrane.org/handbook.

 To cite the print edition of the Handbook, please use:

 Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors).
 Cochrane Handbook for Systematic Reviews of Interventions.
 2nd Edition.
 Chichester (UK): John Wiley & Sons, 2019.

 Details of how to cite individual chapters in either of these versions are available in each chapter.

 Academic or other non-commercial re-use of Handbook material

-Requests for permission to re-use material from the Handbook only for academic purposes should be directed to Julian Higgins or James Thomas, the Senior Editors, via firstname.lastname@example.org.
-Please include specific details of what material you wish to re-use, and how.
-If approved, these will be granted free of charge on condition that the source is acknowledged.
+To request permission to re-use material from the Handbook for academic and non-commercial purposes, please fill in this short webform.
+This will be sent to the Cochrane Support team who will notify Julian Higgins or James Thomas, the Handbook Senior Editors, as appropriate.
+If approved, these requests will be granted free of charge on condition that the source is acknowledged.

 Commercial re-use of Handbook material

 Commercial re-use includes any use of the Handbook that will be used in a product for which there is a monetary fee, and/or where it is associated in any way with any product or service.
-For all enquiries related to the commercial re-use of Handbook material please contact Tony Aburrow, John Wiley & Sons, Ltd.
+For all enquiries related to the commercial re-use of Handbook material please contact Wiley Global Permissions, John Wiley & Sons, Ltd.